 This part of the process is frequently energizing.
 People notice strengths they had underestimated—creativity, persistence, insight, adaptability—and begin to see their challenges as patterns, not personal flaws.

-When the clinician brings the data together, the experience often feels like having a personal operating manual written for you.
+When the clinician synthesizes the data, the experience often feels like having a personal operating manual.
 Rather than a list of labels, you receive a meaningful explanation:

 • Why you may excel in some environments and struggle in others